 This article was published in Australian Dictionary of Biography, Volume 7, (MUP), 1979

 Percival Stanley Brookfield (1875-1921), militant trade unionist and politician, was born on 7 August 1875 at Wavertree near Liverpool, Lancashire, England, son of Cuthbert Brookfield, grocer, and his wife Jane, née Peers.
-At 13 he went to sea, spent a short time in South America and about 1890 deserted his ship in Melbourne.
+At 13 he went to sea, spent a short time in South America and in 1894 was discharged in Melbourne.
 He humped his swag and prospected in Victoria, New South Wales and Queensland, before settling about 1910 at Broken Hill, New South Wales, as a miner.
 Known as 'Jack' or 'Brookie', he became vice-president of the underground section of the Amalgamated Miners' Association and early in 1916 successfully led the fight for a 44-hour week for miners.

 In July as 'general' of Labor's Volunteer Army, Brookfield led the anti-conscription campaign in Broken Hill: they were harassed by conscriptionists.
 In August, after a riotous meeting, he was fined £5 despite evidence, accepted by the magistrate, that he had tried to quell the riot.
 Fined again in September for cursing the British Empire and calling W. M. Hughes a 'traitor, viper and skunk', he was gaoled for refusing to pay the £50.
 In two years he reputedly paid £700 in penalties and forfeited bonds.